aragon/protocol/docs/4-entry-points/4-guardians-registry.md

 ### 4.4.8.
 Unlock activation

-- **Actor:** External entity incentivized to unlock the activation of a guardian of the Protocol
+- **Actor:** External entity incentivized to unlock the activation of a guardian of the Court
 - **Inputs:**
     - **Guardian:** Address of the guardian unlocking the active balance of
     - **Lock manager:** Address of the lock manager controlling the lock